 What we aim to achieve How we shall go about it 1.
-We work together to support all members of the community Work together to achieve enhanced community and public transport accessibility Support a housing mix that gives choice and meets the needs of the community Advocate for cheaper utility costs, particularly electricity costs Advocate and work for greater access to health and medical services Embrace and empower all groups within the community, particularly: First nations people · Youth • Seniors People with mixed abilities Socially and economically disadvantaged members of the community People from multicultural and linguistically diverse backgrounds 2.
-We celebrate, embrace and preserve our cultural identities, our heritage and diversity Provide opportunities to showcase and preserve our unique culture and heritage Implement and encourage projects that achieve social cohesion, and celebrate diversity and inclusiveness Work with each town to retain and celebrate their unique identities, while working towards a shared vision for our area
+We work together to support all members of the community Work together to achieve enhanced community and public transport accessibility Support a housing mix that gives choice and meets the needs of the community Advocate for cheaper utility costs, particularly electricity costs Advocate and work for greater access to health and medical services Embrace and empower all groups within the community, particularly: · local first nations people • youth • seniors • people with mixed abililities socially and economically disadvantaged members of the community people from multicultural and linguistically diverse backgrounds 2.
+We celebrate, embrace and preserve our cultural identities, our heritage and diversity Provide opportunities to showcase and preserve our unique culture and heritage Encourage and support events and activities that strengthen social cohesion, such as the arts Work with each town to retain and celebrate their unique identities, while working towards a shared vision for our area

 What we aim to achieve How we shall go about it 3.
-We create opportunities for a more connected and cohesive community Promote and support sporting, social, recreational and cultural opportunities and activities to increase participation and inclusion Work with the community to provide a diverse mix of community entertainment and wellbeing activities Empower our community to embrace technology and innovation Advocate for improved telecommunications and utilities Encourage and expand volunteering opportunities Enhance education opportunities in the area 4.
-We encourage healthy, active and safe communities Plan for and provide excellent parks, gardens and neighbourhoods Encourage an active lifestyle with outstanding recreational facilities and spaces Work together to enhance community safety Work together to enhance a safe road network Build community understanding to meet public health standards Partner with providers of emergency services to ensure appropriate response levels to community emergencies Work with the community to ensure responsible animal management and compliance with relevant legislation Who will be involved Murrumbidgee Council, NSW Government, Federal Government, Aged care providers, Community groups, Volunteers, Disability support services and advocacy groups, Non Government Organisations, Regional Government Agencies, Education providers, Local Aboriginal Land Councils, Local Aboriginal support organisations, Schools, Police, Creative arts sector, Service clubs, Child, youth and family services, Sporting associations, Utility providers and Regional Development organisations How we measure success Satisfaction levels with Council's services and facilities Satisfaction levels with various Government services Volunteer participation Road safety statistics Crime statistics Emergency response feedback
+We create opportunities for a more connected and cohesive community Foster sporting, social, recreational and cultural opportunities and activities to increase participation and inclusion Work with the community to provide a diverse mix of community entertainment and wellbeing activities, including activities for youth, seniors, and people with disabilities Empower our community to embrace technology and innovation Advocate for improved telecommunications and utilities Encourage and expand volunteering opportunities Enhance tertiary education opportunities 4.
+We encourage healthy, active and safe communities Plan for and provide outstanding parks, gardens and neigbourhoods Encourage an active lifestyle with outstanding recreational facilities and spaces Work together to enhance community safety Work together to enhance a safe road network Build the capacity of all sectors in the community to understand and meet public health standards Partner with providers of emergency services to ensure appropriate response levels to community emergencies Work with the community to ensure responsible animal management and compliance with relevant legislation Who will be involved Murrumbidgee Council, NSW Government, Federal Government, Aged care providers, Community groups, Volunteers, Disability support services and advocacy groups, Non Government Organisations, Regional Government Agencies, Education providers, Local Aboriginal Land Councils, Local Aboriginal support organisations, Schools, Police, Creative arts sector, Service clubs, Child, youth and family services, Sporting associations, Utility providers and Regional Development organisations How we measure success Satisfaction levels with Council's services and facilities Satisfaction levels with various Government services Volunteer participation Road safety statistics Crime statistics Emergency response feedback l .

-OUR NATURAL ENVIRONMENT
+10 OUR NATURAL ENVIRONMENT SUSTAINABLE LIVING

-Community vision: We live in a wonderful natural environment that we value highly.
-We undertake a stewardship role to protect and enhance sustainable living through appropriate practices and management.
+Community vision: We live in a unique natural environment that we value highly.
+We undertake a guardianship role to protect and enhance sustainable living through appropriate practices and management.